lpradel/steam-web-api-java/README.md

 This library provides access to the data available from Valve's Steam API for Java applications.
 The available systems/interfaces are documented in the [Valve Developer Community Wiki](https://developer.valvesoftware.com/wiki/Steam_Web_API).
 In the future, the remaining services will be added.

 The resulting data is mapped to POJOs with canonical accessors which can be consumed to evaluate the result data.
 The only requirement to use this library is a [Steam Web API Key](http://steamcommunity.com/dev/apikey).
-Once provided, it takes 3 lines of Java code to consume a Steam webservice (see **Usage** below).
+Once provided, it takes 3 lines of Java code to consume a Steam webservice with this library (see **Usage** below).

 ## Installation